Maslov $S^{1}$ Bundles and Maslov Data: Introduction

+\begin{rem} We avoid using the term \emph{index} to emphasize that the Maslov data is not necessarily a topological quantity, even when $\tilde{\gamma}$ is a loop. \end{rem}

-When the horizontal distribution $\ker\beta$ has an integral manifold $\mathcal{S}_{0}$ being a one-sheet covering over $M$, Definition \ref{def:Nonintegrable-Maslov-Quantity for =00005CLambda} gives the Maslov indices in the usual sense with respect to the Malsov cycle $\mathfrak{M}_{0}=(det_{J}^{2})^{-1}(\mathcal{S}_{0})$ (or to the secion $\mathfrak{s}$).
-Note that this is the case in \cite{contreras2003asymptotic} where a dynamical system is considered in a vicinity of a connected submanifold $\Sigma$ in $M$ on which (the restriction of) the bundle of Lagrangian planes $\Lambda_{pl}$ can be trivialized as $\Sigma\times\Lambda(n)$.
-Also note that in general, $\ker\beta$ being flat does not necessary mean that the integral manifolds are single-sheeted coverings.
-A discussion taking care of a nontrivial bundle $\Gamma_{J}^{2}$ with flat connections would however be beyond the scope this work, and therefore we will not go into details for this issue. \begin{rem} We avoid using the term $index$ just for emphasizing that the Maslov data is not necessarily a topological quantity, even when $\tilde{\gamma}$ is a loop. \end{rem}
+\begin{rem} When the horizontal distribution $\mathcal H = \ker\alpha$ associated to the connection $1$-form $\alpha$ has an integral manifold $\mathcal{S}_{0}$ which is an one-sheet covering over $M$, Definition~\ref{def:maslov-data} gives the Maslov indices in the usual sense with respect to the Maslov cycle $\mathfrak{M}_{0}=(det_{J}^{2})^{-1}(\mathcal{S}_{0})$ (or to the section $\mathfrak{s}$).
+Note that this is the case in \cite{Contreras2003} where a dynamical system is considered in the vicinity of a connected submanifold $\Sigma$ in $M$ on which (the restriction of) the bundle of Lagrangian planes $\Lambda_{pl}$ can be trivialized as $\Sigma\times\Lambda(n)$.
+Also note that in general, $\ker\alpha$ being flat does not necessary mean that the integral manifolds are single-sheeted coverings.
+A discussion of nontrivial bundles $\Gamma_{J}^{2}$ with flat connections is beyond the scope of this work, and we do not go into any further details. \end{rem}